Raghu02496/Secure_Cloud/README.md

 # Secure Cloud

-At first this website was planned as a pet care website.
-Now this is a cloud storage Project(just simulating your external hdd or laptop connected through lan as cloud)
+ This is a cloud storage Project(just simulating your external hdd or laptop connected through lan as cloud). for this project to work :
+ 1) you need xampp server
+ 2) you need to edit the php.ini and sendmail file inside xampp folder